-- 5.4.14 The surface laid inter-array cables will then be trenched into the seabed to the target burial depth by a dedicated trenching vessel. - 5.4.15 Prior to burial, a pre-trench survey is undertaken.
-The trenching vessel, using a seabed trenching tool, then completes a first trenching run to bury the cable.
-A further survey is conducted and if necessary a second trenching run is completed to reach target burial depth. - 5.4.16 Cable burial will be primarily achieved by the use of a water jetting seabed trenching vehicle (see Figure 5.16).
+- 5.5.23 The seabed trenching tool will be launched from the cable trenching vessel.
+The surface laid cable will be loaded into the trencher.
+The seabed trenching tool then completes a first trenching run to bury the cable. - 5.5.24 It is anticipated that cable burial will be primarily achieved by the use of a water jetting seabed trenching vehicle (see Figure 5.18).
 Such jet trenching vehicles will use nozzles mounted on jet swords to inject water at high pressure into the soil surrounding the cable which fluidises the seabed in the immediate vicinity allowing the cable to sink under its own weight, before the soil re-settles over the top.
-Where soil strengths prevent the use of a jetting tool, mechanical cutting or cable ploughing may be required (the final trenching options will be set out in the CaP and following further assessment based on the outcome of the inter-array cable ground investigation (GI) to be completed in 2015). - 5.4.17 Final target burial depth below the surrounding seabed levels will depend on the results of the geotechnical investigations and the burial risk assessment process which will be set out for approval in the CaP.
-Currently, a minimum target trench depth (TTD) of 1.0m as measured between the bottom of the cable and mean seabed level is anticipated.
+To maximise post-trenching cable cover and to minimise the disturbance of sediment away from the trench, site specific trencher settings will be derived based on the soil conditions to ensure disturbed sediment is monitored and managed efficiently throughout operations. - 5.5.25 Based on the results of geotechnical investigation and Cable Burial Risk Assessment (CBRA) (reported in the Wind Farm CaP), BOWL propose a minimum target Depth of Lowering (DOL) of 0.6m to 0.8m as measured between the top of the cable and mean seabed level is anticipated.
+The seabed trenching tool will measure the trench depth.